natecostello/van_two_point_oh/van/mechanical/water/plumbing_notes.md

 ## Storage

 We opted for 3 Scepter brand jerry cans.
 These are Nato dimensions and pretty standard.
+They will be held fast by these [tie downs](https://www.amazon.com/gp/product/B07V9NKM26/) installed on 8020 and these [cinch straps](https://www.amazon.com/gp/product/B07TS253QC?th=1) attached to the tie downs.

 ## Graywater